Consebastiano/map-leaflet/README.md

+## Map LeafLet Test

-App to test leafLet library in a react project with multiple polyline and points.
+App to test leafLet library in a react project with multiple polylines and points.

+What is present in this test project:

+add polylines to map,
+add points to map,
+select segments from a polyline, deselect segment from the selected ones, listener on map zoom, listener on map pan.

 In the project directory, you can run: